 I live in what I consider the "best neighborhood in America" just outside of Charlottesville, Va, with my husband, two kids and dog.
 Life is good.

 I grew up in Oak Park, Illinois, the middle child in a lively (zany) household.
-My parents are artists, and I recall being fascinated with their paintings, drawings, and artistic creations from an early age.
 Growing up, my creative spirit was focused on literature and writing, but I also enjoyed art classes and drawing in my free time.
 During college, I interned at my father's Chicago-based digital retouching firm and discovered how greatly the visual arts inspire and nurture my spirit.
-After completing a Bachelor of Arts degree in 1993, I bought my first Mac and began working part-time for my father's graphic design firm, studying Adobe software products and exploring the elements and principles of design.
+After completing a Bachelor of Arts degree in 1993, I bought my first Mac and began studying Adobe software products and exploring the elements and principles of design.

 Virginia has been my home since 2000, and I have been constructing and producing graphic design products for the past 20 years.
 I owned my own design firm, Oryx Designs (Waynesboro, Va.) for 6 years.
 I sold it in 2014 to a new owner who has kept the brand and concept alive and well.
 My passion for creating efficient, clean designs that reflect a company's products and environment has prompted me to continuously update my skills with new technologies and seek dynamic and transformative art applications for maximum impact.
 It has been quite a journey.

 I reside in Crozet with my husband, two daughters, two cats, and our sweet dog, Ruby.
-In my free time, I manage the website for my Waynesboro Rotary Club and love to paint, quilt, cook, garden, practice yoga and run; I also make kombucha, yogurt and sour dough bread for my family and friends on the regular!
+In my free time, I love to paint, quilt, cook, garden, practice (and teach!) yoga and run; I also make kombucha, yogurt and sour dough bread for my family and friends on the regular!

 I was born and raised in Chesterfield, VA, south of Richmond.
 I've always loved the arts, but my passion for design and media began in high school when I was accepted into a speciality center that prepared students entering the career path of mass communications.
 However I didn’t see myself specifically as a graphic designer until college when I took a design class that was required for my original fine arts major.
 I was immediately inspired by the challenge that graphic design presents: finding visual solutions to communication challenges.